 The most well-known and popular payment gateway, PayPal has developed into an industry staple since being introduced in 1998.
 Part of what makes PayPal so popular amongst both gamblers and non-gamblers is it’s ease of service.

 For online gamblers, it hits all the right notes.
-No charge for depositing money into your account, instant depositing times and withdrawals within 24 hours.
+That’s because a PayPal casino has no charge for depositing money into your account, instant depositing times and withdrawals within 24 hours.
 All major online gambling platforms will accept PayPal, meaning if you have an account with them you can log in, transfer your money and get playing.

 The longevity and respect PayPal has should be enough to convince you it’s trustworthy before you realise that online casinos have embraced if for just those reasons.
 A very hard one to not recommend.

 VISA is an even bigger player than PayPal, and one synonymous with the payment industry.
 They’ve been providing financial services since their founding in 1958, and continue to be trusted around the world.
 It’s guaranteed you either have or know someone with a VISA card.

 They do the basics well too.
 No charge for depositing cash, and it will appear in your account instantly.
 However, withdrawals from online gambling websites can take 2-5 working days to appear in your account, though this does vary from casino to casino.

 VISA is an easy and trustworthy service to use, and one that you shouldn’t be worried about finding a casino that doesn’t use it.
 It’s a powerful option recognised worldwide, and you should feel safe using it.

 Skrill may not have the name value of our last two entries, but it still a payment gateway used worldwide, particularly amongst eCommerce websites.
 Millions of gamblers are part of what makes up an impressive international userbase of 40 million people in 200 countries.